sarahgsiman/sarahgsiman.github.io/_pages/about.md

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+Sarah is a sophomore studying Chemical Engineering, with a particular passion for sustainability.

 * Vanderbilt University
-  * PhD Biomedical Engineering
+ * BE in Chemical Engineering
+ * Chemistry Minor

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:

-* Fused Filament Fabrication (FFF)
+Sarah has conducted research in a chemistry lab and has experience working with a number of different instruments:

+* Nuclear Magnetic Resonance
+* X-ray Diffraction
+* IR Spectroscopy
+* Gas Chromatography
+* Zetasizer

+Other Technical Skills:

-* Stereolithography (SLA)
+* Adobe Illustrator
-* Selective Laser Sintering (SLS)
-* 3D Inkjet Printing
+* Python
-* Bioplotting
+* Musescore

 ## Press